testxio/testx/README.md

 ### Test structure
 The tests consist of *steps*.
 Each step consists of a *keyword* and *arguments*.

-The keyword is and action or a check (or both, can be anything really).
+The keyword is an action or a check (or both, can be anything really).
 The arguments consist of a name and a value.
 Both the name and the value can be literals, context references or object keys.

 In MS Excel a test looks something like that (taken from the sample project, ignore header row):